StephenVintskevich/bstt2/README.md

 #### Second level: expermiments/

 The folder for each system contains a file to generate the data for each example dynamical system, a plotting file and folders containing data and figures.
-Note that each script is to be run from within the folder corresponding to the dynamical system at hand.

 1. FPUT